The Rogue Leveling Guide for the Mists of Pandaria

 Tier 4 (Level 60:)

 - Shadowstep – Teleport to target, brief speed increase, but no damage increase.
-Can be used to teleport to friend;y targets, as well as enemies, and to targets on ledges and out of the way places.
-More versatile than C & D.
+Can be used to teleport to friendly targets, as well as enemies, and to targets on ledges and out of the way places.
+More versatile than C & D, which is why it’s the pick, but the range is less and the cooldown is longer.

 - Burst of Speed – Break free from CC, briefly run faster if not CCed.
 Can be used while stealthed.